 Local Government Impacts Us Most

 Your voice is needed.
-Attend a local township and county meeting, reach out to our elected officials with your opinion and consider applying to join a committee or task force.
+Attend a local township and county meeting, reach out to our elected officials with your opinion and consider applying to join a committee or running for office!

 Leelanau Indivisible & Act Blue

-A small donation goes a long way to support Leelanau Indivisible, a group of Leelanau County Citizens dedicated to defending democracy in Leelanau County.
+A small donation goes a long way to support Leelanau Indivisible and the level of action we are able to take.

 Land Acknowledgement